 - Giving birth at an older age.
 Women who don’t have their first child until after period 35 have an enhanced chance of breast cancer.

 - Hormone therapy.
-Women who received or are taking postmenopausal estrogen and progesterone medications to reduce their menopause symptoms have a greater risk.
+Women who received postmenopausal estrogen and progesterone medications to reduce their menopause symptoms have a greater risk.

 - Inherited risk.
 If a close female family has had, you have a strengthened risk of developing it.
 This involves your mother, grandmother, sister, or daughter.